-Corriente is a Canadian-based junior resource exploration company engaged in the exploration and development of copper-gold resource properties located primarily in the Corriente Copper Belt in Ecuador.
+Corriente is a Canadian-based junior resource company engaged in the exploration and development of copper-gold resource properties located primarily in the Corriente Copper Belt in Ecuador.
 Under various agreements signed with certain subsidiaries of BHP Billiton LLC ("BHP Billiton"), the company has earned a 100% interest in certain of BHP Billiton's resource properties located in the Rio Zamora copper porphyry district (Corriente Copper Belt), in Ecuador.
 This required the issue of shares to BHP Billiton and the expenditure of exploration funds under the terms of these agreements.
-Additionally, these concessions are subject to a 2% Net Smelter Royalty ("NSR") payable to BHP Billiton, though the company has the right to reduce the NSR to 1% for the Mirador, Panantza and San Carlos resource properties upon the payment of US\$2 million for each property.
+Additionally, these concessions are subject to a 2% Net Smelter Royalty ("NSR") payable to BHP Billiton, though the company has the right to reduce the NSR to 1% for the Mirador, Panantza and San Carlos resource properties upon the payment of US\$2 million to BHP Billiton for each such property.

-As a result, Corriente controls a 100% interest in over 50,000 hectares located within the Corriente Copper Belt.
-The Belt extends over a 20 x 80 kilometre area in southeast Ecuador.
-The Belt currently contains three copper and copper-gold porphyry deposits, Mirador, Panantza and San Carlos.
-Six additional copper and copper-gold exploration targets have been identified in the Corriente Copper Belt to date.
+Corriente is moving towards construction of a starter operation at its Mirador copper-gold operation.
+Management believes that Mirador is one of the few new, sizeable copper projects in the world available for near-term production.
+Corriente controls a 100% interest in over 60,000 hectares located within the Corriente Copper Belt, Ecuador.
+The Belt currently contains three copper and copper-gold porphyry deposits: Mirador, Panantza and San Carlos, as well as the Mirador Norte prospect currently under development.
+Additional exploration activities will be ongoing, as six additional copper and copper-gold exploration targets have been identified in the Corriente Copper Belt to date.

-The company's executive office is located in Vancouver, Canada while its Ecuador operations are run from its subsidiary office located in Quito, Ecuador.
+The company's executive head office is located in Vancouver, Canada while its Ecuador operations are run from its subsidiary office located in Quito, Ecuador.
 With the exception of short-term operational requirements for the subsidiaries, funds have been maintained and controlled in Vancouver, both in Canadian and U.S. dollars.
-In addition to its core staff, the company engages consultants as necessary, to provide geological, mine development and pre-construction consulting, design and other services.
+In addition to its core staff, the company engages consultants as necessary, to provide geological, mine development and preconstruction consulting, design and other services.
 Overhead costs and efficiencies in Ecuador continue to compare favourably with other South American exploration areas.